A fully adaptive explicit stabilized integrator for advection-diffusion-reaction problems

-In \cite[Sect.\ts3.7.2]{A20}, the author of the present paper profited from the idea of stabilization using second kind Chebyshev polynomials, first introduced in \cite{AAV18} {in the context of SDEs}, to construct a first order explicit stabilized method for advection-diffusion-reaction equations with optimal stability domain.
+In \cite[Sect.\ts3.7.2]{A20}, the author of the present paper profited from the idea of stabilization using second kind Chebyshev polynomials, first introduced in \cite{AAV18} {in the context of SDEs}, to construct a first order explicit stabilized method for advection--diffusion--reaction equations with optimal stability domain.
 What made this quite intuitive is the similarity between mean square stability for SDEs and the stability of the test equation for ODEs of the form \eqref{eq:odead} (see Sect. \ref{sec:stab}).
 In this work, we construct a second order integrator based on RKC that outperforms the existing methods in the literature.
 We propose a fully adaptive algorithm to implement the new second order method.

 This paper is organized as follows: in Section \ref{sec:esm}, we give a fast revision on explicit stabilized methods.
-In Section \ref{sec:o1} we present an \emph{optimal} first order explicit stabilized method for advection-diffusion-reaction equations that we constructed in the thesis \cite{A20} inspired by previous work on SDEs \cite{AAV18}.
+In Section \ref{sec:o1} we present an \emph{optimal} first order explicit stabilized method for advection--diffusion--reaction equations that we constructed in the thesis \cite{A20} inspired by previous work on SDEs \cite{AAV18}.
 In Section \ref{sec:o2} we derive and analyze our new second order adaptive scheme in terms of stability and convergence, and we propose a local error estimator for automatic step size selection.
 Section \ref{sec:num} is dedicated to present and analyze some numerical experiments that illustrate the efficiency of the new schemes. {Finally, we conclude in Section \ref{sec:conclusion}.}